 - Allow turkey to marinate in the refrigerator for a couple of hours before frying.

-- Heat oil to 400 degrees or the temperature recommended by the deep fryer’s manufacturer.
+- Heat oil to 400°F or the temperature recommended by the deep fryer’s manufacturer.

 - Place the turkey on the deep fryer rack or basket.

-- Fry the turkey approximately 3 to 4 minutes per pound.
+- Fry the turkey for approximately 3 to 4 minutes per pound.

-- Use a thermometer to make sure that all dark meat has an internal temperature of 175 degrees and all white meat has an internal temperature of 165 degrees.
+- Use a thermometer to make sure that all dark meat has an internal temperature of 175°F and all-white meat has an internal temperature of 165°F.

 Completely thaw your turkey – thawing a turkey on the countertop is not the best way to thaw a turkey.
 Consider thawing your turkey either in the refrigerator.
 It may take a day or two to thaw in the fridge.
 Or you can thaw it in a cold water bath.